KristinaJochum/Jochum-et-al-2025/README.txt

 HepaRG/RPTEC_Protein contain multiplex microsphere-based sandwich immunoassay readings for all samples and sample information.
 Protein.R is used to analyse the data files and generate Heatmaps and supplementary boxplots.

-Samples were analyzed by Signatope GmbH, Tübingen, Germany).
+Samples were analyzed by Signatope GmbH, Reutlingen, Germany).